daattali/beautiful-jekyll/_posts/2023-03-05-Causality.md

 And let that mean, whatever you want it to mean :b

 ### ***And why is that important?***<br>
-Because, this long process of healing and growing started when by mistake I bought a notebook I didn't need, so one day when I was about to swallow all of my anger, I took the notebook and started writing letters to an old friend of mine, **I filled 80 pages**, and once I was done, I felt like **I was ready to move on.**<br>
+Because, this long process of healing and growing started when by mistake I bought a notebook I didn't need, so one day when I was about to swallow all of my anger, I took the notebook and started writing letters to an old friend of mine, it took me a couple of weeks but **I filled 80 pages**, and once I was done, I felt like **I was ready to move on.**<br>
 So I stood up slowly, with a lot of fear, and after a few weeks, I knew it, **it was over**.

 And that my friends, is what I consider ***causality***.

 ### ***What is causality?***
-_Causality is universal.
+_'Causality is universal.
 Nowhere in the world can there be any phenomena that do not give rise to certain consequences and have not been caused by other phenomena.
 Ours is a world of cause and effect or, figuratively speaking, of progenitors and their progeny.
 Whenever we seek to retrace the steps of cause and effect and find the first cause, it disappears into the infinite distances of universal interaction.
 But the concept of cause is not confined to interaction.
-Causality is only a part of universal connection._<br>
+Causality is only a part of universal connection.'_<br>
 <cite>-Dialectical Materialism (A. Spirkin)</cite>

 And well, that's the best serious definition I can find, but allow me to explain it my way.